On June 20, 2009 an artist (who was dating my friend at the time) said that he wanted to draw me.

 I regret it to this day, simply because rather than letting someone else show me what they see (and letting them be honest, truthful, realistic, or kind to me) I shut him down.
 I did to him what I do to most men in general: I beat them to the punchline.

 My very talented photographer friend, Renee, has agreed to take my "after" picture for when I reach my goal (whatever that may be, as I now refuse to say "goal weight").
 I hope I will remember the lessons I've learned during this whole process.
-My new definition of beautiful/sexy/powerful is the ability to allow one's imperfections to exist in the same place and time as the things he or she is most proud.
+My new definition of beautiful/sexy/powerful is the ability to allow one's imperfections to exist in the same place and time as the things they are most proud.